koalazub/neuromorphic-engineering-studies/neuromorphic_electronics_design/README.md

    nix develop
    ```

-The flake automatically installs UTM (Universal Type Manager) for virtualization, which is required to run Quartus Prime on macOS.
+The flake automatically installs UTM (Universal Type Manager) for virtualisation, which is required to run Prime on macOS.
 Note that UTM is a large package, so the initial download may take some time.

 ## Running Quartus Prime on macOS

-Since Quartus Prime doesn't run natively on macOS (especially on Apple Silicon Macs), you'll need to use virtualization:
+Since Quartus Prime doesn't run natively on macOS (especially on Apple Silicon Macs), you'll need to use virtualisation:

 1. Download a Windows ISO from Microsoft's website
 2. Run UTM from the terminal: